 Your research findings will help you direct and organize your points.
-The report should be 15 to 20 pages including graphics.
-This page count does not include the transmittal letter, title page, executive summary, table of contents, references, or appendices.
+The report should be 3500 words, single spaced, including graphics.
+This page count includes all the report elements (transmittal letter, title page, executive summary, table of contents, list of tables and figures) except the references and appendices.